Centronuclear myopathy: Genetic

 The genetic abnormality associated with the X-linked form of myotubular myopathy (XLMTM) was first localized in 1990 to the X chromosome at site Xq28.
 MTM1 codes for the myotubularin protein, a highly conserved lipid phosphatase involved in cellular transport, trafficking and signalling.
 Approximately 80% of males with myotubular myopathy diagnosed by muscle biopsy have mutations in MTM1, and about 7% of these mutations are genetic deletions.

-Centronuclear myopathies where the genetic abnormality is NOT sex-linked (e.g., not located on the X chromosome) are considered autosomal.
+Centronuclear myopathies where the genetic abnormality is not sex-linked (e.g., not located on the X chromosome) are considered autosomal.
 Autosomal abnormalities can either be dominant or recessive, and are often referred to as AD for "autosomal dominant" or AR for "autosomal recessive").

-Many researchers use the term "myotubular myopathy" (MTM) only for cases when the genetic test has come back positive for abnormalities (genetic mutations) at the MTM1 gene on the X chromosome.
-Cases with a centronuclear (nucleus in the center) appearance on muscle biopsy but a normal genetic test for MTM1 would be referred to as centronuclear myopathy until such time as a specific genetic site is identified to give a more detailed sub-classification.

 The possible combinations of inheritance of myotubular myopathy are as follows:

-Sporadic cases have also been reported where there is no previous family history (these cases are presumably due to a new mutation that was not present in either parent).

-Pathology

-On examination of muscle biopsy material, the nuclear material is located predominantly in the center of the muscle cells, and is described as having any "myotubular" or "centronuclear" appearance.
-In terms of describing the muscle biopsy itself, "myotubular" or "centronuclear" are almost synonymous, and both terms point to the similar cellular-appearance among MTM and CNM.
-Thus, pathologists and treating physicians use those terms almost interchangeably, although researchers and clinicians are increasingly distinguishing between those phrases.

-In general, a clinical myopathy and a muscle biopsy showing a centronuclear (nucleus in the center of the muscle cell) appearance would indicate a centronuclear myopathy (CNM).
-The most commonly diagnosed CNM is myotubular myopathy (MTM).
-However, muscle biopsy analysis alone cannot reliably distinguish myotubular myopathy from other forms of centronuclear myopathies, and thus genetic testing is required.
-Diagnostic workup is often coordinated by a treating neurologist.
-In the United States, care is often coordinated through clinics affiliated with the Muscular Dystrophy Association.